CrystalW11/C_-Sharp_Notes/03-Add Logic To C# Console Applications/05-Add Looping Logic to Your Code Using the do-while and while/03-While iteration statements/While iteration statements.md

 3. Run your application and verify that your output meets the requirements.

-    No matter how you do it, your code should produce a similar output:
+    No matter how you do it, your code should produce a similar **output**:

     ```
     Monster was damaged and lost 1 health and now has 9 health.